TheBubbleDuck/guide-to-be-a-web-developer/README.md

 Learning **Object-Oriented Programming** concepts is definitely a plus.
 It isn't something that is necesarrily new, but JavaScript has definitely taken steps toward OOP design.
 Take some time to look up what OOP really is and then check out how you can apply it to JS.
 With ES6 around the corner, it also becomes a bit easier to implement and read with some of the new classables.

+**Working With Data**

+In many cases, apps and sites are driven by some sort of data, be it posts, images, comments, blogs, advertisments, etc. This data has to come some where and be handled by someone.
+That someone really is more of a something, and that would be good ol' Mr. JavaScript.
+The most common form that a lot of this data comes in is in the form of **JSON**.
+You can check out this [TutsPlus Tutorial](http://code.tutsplus.com/tutorials/understanding-json--active-8817) for some more information.
+You'll also see the term **API** come up a lot.
+When working with data, you'll be interacting with **APIs** to retrieve data.
+Learning basics of making an HTTP request to get this data is pretty key.
+How you do it is up to you whether using $.ajax, $http, custom XHR.

 **Sharpen That Knife**

 For some general practice using JavaScript, try [CodeWars](www.codewars.com) Kata system.
 I personally find them fun to try and come up with new ways to approach problems I've solved, view things from other developer perspectives, and just enjoy the logic we've all come to enjoy when coding.